DmitriyMalayev/components_app/notes.md

   Create a new file with the same name as the component Create a new component in this new file, and paste the JSX into it.
   Make the new component configurable by using React's props system.

+# Component Hierarchy

+App (Parent Component)
+  Comment Detail  (Child Components)
+  Comment Detail
+  Comment Detail

+# Props

+Passes Data from a Parent Component to a Child Component It's Goal is to Cutomize or Configure A Child Component